nasa-jpl-memex/memex-explorer/docs/source/crawler_guide.rst

 Crawler Control Buttons
 =======================
 Here's an overview of the buttons available to each crawler for controlling the crawlers.
-The buttons behaves diffirently depending on which crawler you are using.
+The buttons behaves differently depending on which crawler you are using.

 .. image:: _static/img/crawler_control.png